 Understanding Prenuptial Agreements

 Prenuptial agreements are vital prior to engaging in a marriage.
-They no longer are just limited to the very wealthy.
-Couples in all incomes should be aware as to how their assets and property will be divided should they divorce.
+They are no longer just limited to the very wealthy.
+Couples of all incomes should be aware as to how their assets and property would be divided should they divorce.
 No one marries with the belief that they are going to divorce.
 Should the marriage end, however, by death or divorce, prenuptial agreements define your financial stability.

 Prior to marriage, talk to our attorneys.
-We have extensive family law experience, having written and litigated numerous prenuptial agreements.
+Caesar & Bender, LLP have extensive family law experience, having written and litigated numerous prenuptial agreements.
 We serve clients with all family law issues, including those related to high-value assets and division of marital property.

 What Is A Prenuptial Agreement?